peterhinch/micropython-async/v3/docs/TUTORIAL.md

     asyncio.run(shutdown())
 ```

-However issuing a keyboard interrupt causes the exception to go to the
+However, issuing a keyboard interrupt causes the exception to go to the
 outermost scope.
 This is because `uasyncio.sleep` causes execution to be
 transferred to the scheduler.
-Consequently applications requiring cleanup code
+Consequently, applications requiring cleanup code
 in response to a keyboard interrupt should trap the exception at the outermost
 scope.